 Millions of people don’t know they’re a carer.
 If you are, you could get practical and emotional support that could really take the weight of your shoulders.

-Contact the assessment team on Telephone 0208 583 3100
+Contact the assessment team on telephone 0208 583 3100

-There are differnt types of carers:
+There are different types of carers:

 - Adult Carer (adults who care for other adults)

 - Parent Carer (adult who cares for a child with disability or illness)

 - Young Carer (someone under 18 who cares for someone like a parent or sibling)

 Support you can get as a carer

 - Practical support establishing your needs, training and learning opportunities